c-mart/dontmoderateme/planning.md

 - Password reset workflow

 ## To do - features/usability
+- Recent Events table shows "Monitor Created" at the bottom even when that is not a recent event.
+Move this timestamp to another part of the page?
-- Will Gmail stop marking my messages as spam?
+- Will a sender name keep Gmail from marking my stuff as spam?
 - View all events and checks
 - "Monitor edited" should be an event.
 - Let users change their own password